 Distinguishing Empty Threats From Legitimate Claims

 Not all threats warrant immediate panic.
-Some businesses use legal language as intimidation tactics.
+Some businesses use legal language as an intimidation tactic.
 However, formal letters from attorneys or court summons require immediate attention and legal assistance for disputes.

 Immediate Steps After Receiving Threats